rasshofer/papprika/README.md

 echo '</ul>';
 ```

-Besides the `fetch`-method, there are three other methods which may also be interessting for your daily database business.
+Besides the `fetch` method, there are three other methods which may also be interessting for your daily database business.

 ### Get rows